Ravenstine/soundrive/README.md

 ## Preface

 So what's wrong with OscillatorNode?
-It's a great API and all but, if you want to unit test your audio filter with an OscillatorNode, you're gonna have a *baaaaaaaad* time.
+Nothing.

 The need for Soundrive came from wanting an oscillator that can smoothly sweep between frequencies while still being easy to use and test both on the browser and server-side.